bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-2.md

 The "Five Whys" method is simple: when a problem occurs, you drill down to its root cause by asking "Why?" five times.
 This process enables you to identify countermeasures that can prevent the issue from recurring.
 For example, when our customer dashboard went down, we traced the problem back to a legacy section of our code that hadn’t been revisited in years by asking "Why?" five times.

-*An example:* “Our customer dashboard went down and wasn’t responsive.
-An enterprise-level customer complained.”
+*The customer dashboard went down and wasn’t responsive.
+An enterprise-level customer complained.”*

 - *Why?* - The APIs that drive the dashboard were throwing 503 errors.
 - *Why?* - The database CPUs were spiking and overloaded.